The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard

-The proof of the $\exists\rr$-hardness of ETR-INV in \cite{ExistsRHardness} has the interesting property that every time the inversion constraint is used, at least one of the input variables has possible values limited to an interval $[a, b]$ of length less than $\frac12$.
-If $x$ is such a variable, then it is possible with the addition constraints to create an auxiliary variable $V$ satisfying $V=\frac52-x$.
-This allows the full inversion constraint to be constructed.
-The construction of $V$ follows.
+\begin{proof} For a variable $x$, we will show how to construct some additional variables, including a variable $V$, as well as some constraints that can only be satisfied if $V=\frac52-x$.
+These constraints should also be satisfiable for any value of $x\in I$ for some interval $I$ of length at most $1$ (the constraints depend on the choice of interval $I$).

-Miltzow and Schmiermann \cite{ConvexConcave} show that the addition and constant constraints are sufficient to construct a variable equal to any rational number (in $[\frac12, 2]$), so by adding or subtracting constants, we can assume without loss of generality that $x\in [1, \frac32]$.
-We can now construct the variable $V$:
+Miltzow and Schmiermann \cite{ConvexConcave} show that the addition and constant constraints are sufficient to construct a variable equal to any rational number in $[\frac12, 2]$.
+We will describe the construction for $I=[1, 2]$, and the constraints for any other interval can be obtained by translating.